 As patients’ data must never be stored on the mobile device, the nurses’ actions, once performed, must be sent out to the server as soon as possible.

-Data are transmitted over Wi-Fi.
-Unfortunately, there can be issues with the transmission.
-To ensure data safety, if problems are detected and the application fails to send the data, it will save the performed action in a data stamp and try again to send it to the server every 30 seconds until it succeeds.
+Each time an action is validated by a nurse, an entry is added to a memory data buffer.
+As data are transmitted over Wi-Fi., there can be issues with the transmission.
+To ensure data safety, if problems are detected and the application fails to send the memory data buffer, it will try to send it again to the server every 30 seconds until it succeeds.
 This procedure is illustrated on Figure 3.14.